Home buyers assistance account a guide for first home buyers

 Your lending institution or real estate agent should be able to provide you with a Home Buyers Assistance Account application form.

-What documents do I need to provide to apply for a HBAA grant?
+What documents do I need to submit to my lending institution?

 - a complete copy of the Offer and Acceptance contract (signed contract to buy the property) including any annexures referred to under the special conditions of the contact